AI

 Agentic AI in insurance underwriting: 6 use cases

 Commercial P&C insurers implementing agentic AI systems are achieving loss ratio improvements of 3-5 percentage points and quote-to-bind reductions of 60-99%, fundamentally transforming competitive dynamics.
-Unlike traditional AI requiring constant human direction, agentic AI operates autonomously, orchestrating complete underwriting workflows from submission to binding while adapting to market conditions in real-time.
+Unlike traditional AI requiring constant human direction, agentic AI orchestrates complete underwriting workflows inside the carrier's authority model — from submission to decision — while keeping the underwriter in charge of the calls that require judgment.

 With adoption forecast to rise from 14% today to 70% by 2028, early adopters gain significant competitive advantages including underwriting profit improvements of $40 million annually for $1 billion premium portfolios, while those taking reactive approaches risk permanent market disadvantage.